List of past Lucchese crime family mobsters: Anthony Tortorello

 Anthony "Torty" Tortorello was a former capo of the "Prince Street crew".
-In 1986, Tortorello was overheard by Genovese mobster asking why Vincent Gigante was upset by drug deals when Gigante himself profited from drug deals.
+In 1986, Tortorello was overheard by Genovese mobsters asking why Vincent Gigante was upset by drug deals when Gigante himself profited from drug deals.
 When Gigante heard these statements he demanded Tortorello's death, but Anthony Casso was able to save his life by planning a phony beating of Tortorello to appease Gigante's demand.

 In October 1991, Tortorello, along with Frank Lastorino, Anthony Baratta, Salvatore Avellino, Richard Pagliarulo, George Conte, Thomas Anzellotto and Frank Papagni, inducted (made) Joseph Tortorello, Thomas D'Ambrosia, Frank Gioia Jr., Gregory Cappello and Jody Calabrese into the crime family during a ceremony that was held in a Howard Beach, Queens home.
 Tortorello sponsored his son Joseph "Torty Jr." during the ceremony.
 His son Joseph "Torty Jr." later went on to control a drug operation in lower Manhattan.

 In 1996, Tortorello was arrested and charged with the murder and robbery of a Manhattan designer; he later took a plea deal and was sentenced to ten years in prison.
 In late 2000, Tortorello died in a Kentucky prison.